 He has written and spoken at numerous industry conferences in virtually all areas of pension law, including obligations of administrators and other fiduciaries, governance, communication and legal liability, mergers and acquisitions, insolvencies, investments, executive pensions and risk management.
 More recently, he won the 2013 International Pensions & Employee Benefits Lawyers Association’s Tony Thurnham Award for the article entitled "Canadian Employee Life and Health Trusts" which he co-authored with Mark Firman.

-Prior to joining McCarthy Tétrault, he worked for the Pensions Commission of Ontario ("PCO") (predecessor to the Financial Services Commission of Ontario ("FSCO")) in its policy branch and for an international pension consulting firm.
+Prior to joining McCarthy Tétrault, he worked for the Pensions Commission of Ontario ("PCO") (predecessor to the Financial Services Regulatory Authority of Ontario (“FSRA”) ) in its policy branch and for an international pension consulting firm.
 Gregory has acted as special advisor to the PCO in respect of pension reform matters.

 Gregory received his BA from the University of Toronto in 1982 and his LLB from Queen’s University in 1986.